amir-zeldes/gum/_build/README.md

 Navigate to the _build folder:
 > cd _build

 (*Windows machines only*) Install the Visual C++ Build Tools, needed for compiling the Cython modules.
-This is a one-time setup activity.
+This is a one-time installation activity on the Host OS.
 > Download and Install the latest Build Tools for Visual Studio 2019 from [here](https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2019)

 > For other versions, please check [here](https://visualstudio.microsoft.com/visual-cpp-build-tools/)

-Then run this to compile and install the cython packages
+Then run this to compile and install the cython packages.
 >  python setup.py build_ext --inplace

 If this works, you should see these files in the _build folder (indicating successful compilation).
 If no, consider upgrading cython.